Carnegie Corporation of New York: Alan Pifer

 While Gardner's opinion of educational equality was to multiply the channels through which an individual could pursue opportunity, it was during the term of long-time staff member Alan Pifer, who became acting president during 1965 and president during 1967 (again of both Carnegie Corporation and the CFAT), that the foundation began to respond to claims by various groups, including women, for increased power and wealth.
 The corporation developed three interlocking objectives: prevention of educational disadvantage; equality of educational opportunity in the schools; and broadened opportunities in higher education.
 A fourth objective cutting across these programs was to improve the democratic performance of government.
 Grants were made to reform state government as the laboratories of democracy, underwrite voter education drives, and mobilize youth to vote, among other measures.
 Use of the legal system became a method for achieving equal opportunity in education, as well as redress of grievance, and the corporation joined the Ford and Rockefeller foundations and others in funding educational litigation by civil rights organizations.
-It also initiated a multifaceted program to train black lawyers in the South for the practice of public interest law and to increase the legal representation of black people.
+It also initiated a program to train black lawyers in the South for the practice of public interest law and to increase the legal representation of black people.